borntofrappe/game-development/06 Angry Birds/Angry Birds 3/README.md

 - `love.mousereleased(x, y, button)`

-They both provide the coordinates of where the mouse interaction occurs, as well as the button being pressed on the mouse (left, right).
+The two provide the coordinates of where the mouse interaction occurs, as well as the button being pressed on the mouse — left, right, or center.

-To consider mouse inputs in other modules other than the three `love` functions, the same technique used for previous games and keyboard input is used.
-The idea is to create two functions, `wasPressed` and `wasReleased`, and attach them on the `love.mouse` module.
+To consider mouse inputs in other modules other than the three `love` functions, the script implements a technique similar to that introduced in previous games for keyboard input.
+The idea is to create two functions — `wasPressed` and `wasReleased` — and attach them on the `love.mouse` module.

-In detail, the functions consider whether or not the cursor was pressed/released, on the basis of the value stored in a table.
+In detail, the functions consider whether or not the cursor was pressed or released on the basis of the value stored in a table.

 ```lua
 function love.load()